Holistic Health Practitioner

 I can understand hearing the word “equals” in context to living among all living things sounding unnerving; for as I write it, I have to acknowledge my own sense of fear.
 However, some other words like, justly, correspondingly, impartially and equitably may sound more attainable for now…Can we ponder this?
 I am trying…I do sense this is the right direction.
 This subject touches the field of science and the realm of religion or spirituality.
 For many, it’s understood there are certain ways of looking at the world from either a religious side or a scientific side.
 Why can’t we consider both?
 Here is where humans may need to do their most growing, as there certainly is common ground (Wilson, 2011, p.
 464).

 Fromm explains that later in the text of the Old Testament, it describes our “solution” through a “messianic concept of peace (shalom)” (Gunderson, 2014, pp. 193-194).
-Fromm also acknowledges other traditions who were compatible with his thinking, including Christianity and Buddhism (Fromm, 1964) and the philosophies of Karl Marx (a socialism and philosophy, differing from the common concept of communism).
-When humans feel united with each other, and all living creatures, they inherit a sense of “integrity and independence,” which is the current to help them come to terms with their innate sense of desolation, reclusiveness or confinement, in order to feel whole and related.
-But, this concept of biophilia needs the right setting, in order to come into its full expression, within the human race.
+Fromm also acknowledges other traditions who were compatible with his thinking, including Christianity and Buddhism (Fromm, 1964) and the philosophies of Karl Marx (a socialism and philosophy differing from the common concept of communism).
+When humans feel united with each other, and all living creatures, they inherit a sense of “integrity and independence,” which is the current to help them come to terms with their innate sense of desolation, reclusiveness or confinement, in order to feel whole and related, but this concept of biophilia needs the right setting, in order to come into its full expression, within the human race.
 (Gunderson, 2014, pp. 193-194).
-Be that as it may, that doesn’t mean we can’t still acquire some more of these attributes, than we have now, through our individual efforts.
+But, that doesn’t mean we can’t still acquire some more, than we have now, through our individual efforts.

 Fromm continues: Humans need to feel they aren’t fighting for survival and that they are equal, which means no ranking or pecking order, and they need to have a sense they have an open access to their full capacity.
 Currently, the way our socioeconomic system is set up, it produces many job situations, where people have to work within limits, becoming like “automatons unable and unwilling to develop their humanity freely and responsively,” forestalling the human being’s ability of establishing in themselves the biophilic sensibilities.
 As stated previously, we have seen more of this happening since the industrialized revolution (Gunderson, 2014, pp. 192-193).